-The code in Figure 4.4.15 implements the InequalityTerm interface and models the variable term.
+The code in Figure 4.15 implements the InequalityTerm interface and models the variable term.
 The values of these terms are Strings.
 Inequalities can be formed using these two classes.
-As another example, the class in Figure 4.4.16 constructs the 4-point CPO of Figure 4.4.13, forms a set of constraints with three inequalities, and solves for both the least and greatest solutions.
-The inequalities are $a \le w$ ; $b \le a$ ; $b \le z$ , where w and z are constants in Figure 2.3, and a and b are variables.
+As another example, the class in Figure 4.16 constructs the 4-point CPO of Figure 4.13, forms a set of constraints with three inequalities, and solves for both the least and greatest solutions.
+The inequalities are $a \le w$; $b \le a$; $b \le z$, where w and z are constants in Figure 4.13, and a and b are type variables (for example representing the type of a port or parameter).

 '''

 Object[] generateSchedule(CompositeActor composite) {

 DirectedAcyclicGraph dag = new DirectedAcyclicGraph();

 // Add all the actors contained in the composite to the graph.

 Iterator actors = composite.deepEntityList().iterator();

 while (actors.hasNext()) {

 Actor actor = (Actor)actors.next();

 dag.addNodeWeight(actor);

+}

-\ensuremath{//}\ \mbox{Add} all the connection in the composite as graph edges.
+// Add all the connection in the composite as graph edges.

 actors = composite.deepEntityList().iterator();

 while (actors.hasNext()) {

 Actor lowerActor = (Actor)actors.next();

-\ensuremath{//} Find all the actors "higher" than the current one.
+// Find all the actors "higher" than the current one.

 Iterator outPorts = lowerActor.outputPortList().iterator();

 while (outPorts.hasNext()) {

 IOPort outputPort = (IOPort)outPorts.next();

 Iterator inPorts =

 outputPort.deepConnectedInPortList().iterator();

 while (inPorts.hasNext()) {

 IOPort inputPort = (IOPort)inPorts.next();

 Actor higherActor = (Actor)inputPort.getContainer();

 if (dag.containsNodeWeight(higherActor)) {

 dag.addEdge(lowerActor, higherActor);

 return dag.topologicalSort();

 '''